-1. Irudaya Rajan S, India Migration Report 2017, Routledge India
+2. S. Irudaya Rajan, India Migration Report 2017: Forced Migration, Routledge India

 The India Migration Report 2017 examines forced migration caused by political conflicts, climate change, disasters (natural and man-made) and development projects.
 India accounts for large numbers of internally displaced people in the world.
 Apart from conflicts and disasters, over the years development projects (including urban redevelopment and beautification), often justified as serving the interests of the people and for public good, have caused massive displacements in different parts of the country, disrupting the lives and livelihoods of millions of people.

 3. Udaya S.Mishra, Irudaya Rajan S., India’s Aged: Needs and Vulnerabilities, Orient BlackSwan

 India’s Aged: Needs and Vulnerabilities discusses the most vulnerable aspects of elderly life—health and well-being—under the current conditions of economic and societal change.
 This volume explores (a) whether the nature of living arrangements has a bearing on the health outcomes of the elderly; (b) whether the real or perceived economic dependence and financial vulnerability of the elderly is conditioned by translation of capabilities into functioning; and (c) the implied healthcare costs, which are defined as based on both actual needs and the elderly people’s own perception of their needs.